Research Group Jens Kuhle

 Ongoing Research Projects

-The strategic goal of our work is a translational medicine approach by integrating basic research work on the pathophysiology of biomarkers, specifically on NfL, with data from large size patient cohorts (real-world and clinical trials) in view of a clinical application of biomarkers for precision medicine.
+We aim at exploring and validating new diagnostic tools for patients with CNS diseases.
+By integrating basic research work on the pathophysiology of biomarkers, specifically on NfL, with data from large size patient cohorts (real-world and clinical trials) we will bring NfL and novel biomarkers to clinical application for better therapeutic decision making in individual patients (precision medicine).

 NfL has been established as a blood-based precision medicine tool in MS and many primary neurodegenerative disease (Alzheimer's disease, amyotrophic lateral sclerosis, among others).
 We were frontrunners in establishing NfL in MS as marker of a) disease activity, b) drug response, and c) as predictor of the long-term outcome of disability and brain atrophy on the group level.
 These activities are mainly ongoing in the premises of the DBM with strong statistical/analytical support by the Clinical Trial Unit at the DKF.